avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ### act_on?

-Controls whether the user can see the actions button on the `Index` page.
+Controls whether the user can see the actions button on the <Index /> page.

 <img :src="('/assets/img/authorization/actions_button.jpg')" alt="Actions button" class="border mb-4" />

 ## Associations

 When using associations, you would like to set policies for `creating` new records on the association, allowing to `attach`, `detach`, `create` or `destroy` relevant records.
 Again, Avo makes this easy using a straightforward naming schema.

+### Example scenario

+We'll have this example of a `Post` resource with many `Comment`s through the `has_many :comments` association.

 :::warning
 Make sure you use the same pluralization as the association name.